TeamHG-Memex/eli5/docs/source/overview.rst

 * scikit-learn_.
-Currently ELI5 allows to explain weights and predictions of scikit-learn linear classifiers and regressors, print decision trees as text or as SVG, show feature importances of random forests.
+Currently ELI5 allows to explain weights and predictions of scikit-learn linear classifiers and regressors, print decision trees as text or as SVG, show feature importances and explain predictions of random forests.

   ELI5 understands text processing utilities from scikit-learn and can highlight text data accordingly.
 It also allows to debug scikit-learn pipelines which contain HashingVectorizer, by undoing hashing.

 * lightning_ - explain weights and predictions of lightning classifiers and regressors.